 At the ICEL conference in New York in 2007, a team from Denmark presented a checklist for evaluating personal digital assistants (PDAs) as performance support to medical professionals.
 They said:

 “The checklist facilitates the communication between designers and innovators throughout the development of…a prototype, dubbed ‘e-pocket’, [that] is supposed to replace and expand the support which inexperienced but professional physicians normally get from carrying books, paper slips and personal notes in their pockets, when on duty.
 The checklist addresses the key issue in developing professional competence: how to integrate formal rules of procedural and declarative knowledge with personal experience of problem-based learning.”

-There are other examples of mobile learning being used for performance support, but this concept is just in its infancy.
-Watch it grow, as our ideas of learning and support change in the next few years.
+There are other examples of mobile learning to be used for performance support, but this concept is just in its infancy.
+Watch it grow as our ideas of learning and support change in the next few years.

 Latest posts by Gary Woodill (see all)

 - Making the Business Case for a New Learning Technology - July 1, 2019

 - Rapid Doubling of Knowledge Drives Change in How We Learn - January 23, 2018

 - What Does AR for Learning Enable? - January 19, 2018